 Validating evidence of a trainee's competence in skills and knowledge relevant to the qualification

 Providing feedback and evidence to trainee, workplace and assessor.

 As an evidence verifier you need to be based in the workplace of the trainee.
 You'll generally be someone who is in a management or supervisory role.
 This means you are both an expert on particular skills and knowledge, and an expert on the workplace requirements.

 To become an evidence verifier, have a chat with your employer about your workplace assessment needs.
 If there is a need for verifier skills and you are right for the role, you will be connected with one of our regional advisors.
 We'll be able to help you through the application process.
 We've also got a handy information sheet for you to download.

 Assessors judge whether trainees have the skills and knowledge required to gain nationally-recognised qualifications.
-There are two types of assessor - workplace and roving.

-Senior Assessor Mentors (SAMs) are in place to support the overall robustness and integrity of Skills Active assessor training and registration.
+Senior assessor mentors (SAMs) are in place to support the overall robustness and integrity of Skills Active assessor training and registration.